marcelomogrovejo/todo-swiftui/README.md

 # Getting started
 <p>
 1. Make sure you have the Xcode version 14.0 or above installed on your computer.<br>
-2. Download the ToDoMVP project files from the repository.<br>
+2. Download the ToDoSwiftUI project files from the repository.<br>
 3. Open the project files in Xcode.<br>
 4. Make sure the TodoRepositoryPackage, PetShopAnimationPackage and Lottie Swift Packages are downloaded successfully.<br>
 5. Run the active scheme.<br>